 Dan Auerbach moved to Nashville from his native Akron, Ohio in 2010 and with this release, his first solo album in eight years, it is clear that he has made Music City his home.
 During the summer of 2016, taking a break from the non-stop touring he’d done with The Black Keys and the Arcs, he finally got acquainted with the city he loves so much, as well as the world-class musicians who live there, and subsequently collaborated with some of Nashville’s heavyweights.
 Of the process he reveals, “They’d come over, and we’d be in a little room in my house with the door closed, and we’d just write.
 Monday through Wednesday we’d write, and then Thursday through Sunday we’d record, every week.”
-Auerbach wrote a handful of songs with John Prine, and the one that made the album is its title track.
-Mark Knopfler’s immediately identifiable guitar elevates “Shine on Me” into an anthem.
+Mark Knopfler’s immediately identifiable guitar elevates “Shine on Me,” a song NPR calls a “masterpiece of clap-along power-pop perfectly calibrated for cars with the windows rolled down,” into an anthem, and John Prine co-wrote the album’s title track.
 Iconic guitarist Duane Eddy is featured on “Livin’ in Sin” and the cinematic “King of a One Horse Town.”

 Waiting On A Song is the debut release, and marks the launch of Easy Eye Sound, Dan Auerbach’s new record label which will feature soon-to-be-announced releases from other artists and is distributed by Auerbach’s longtime label Nonesuch Records.
 The label is built equally around Auerbach’s Easy Eye Studio in Nashville, where The Black Keys recorded their last two albums, as well as the collection of famous session musicians that have come to call the studio home.
 Auerbach says, “Sometimes I feel I created my own Field of Dreams.
 I built the studio because I knew something was going to happen.
 I built it to accommodate live musicians playing, and then all of a sudden the best musicians in Nashville show up, and it’s happening.”